How to Design and QC a CRISPR sgRNA Library

 | Specificity (MIT) | MIT >80 | Exclude <50 | Alternative specificity metric |

-Rule Set 2 (Doench et al., 2016): Logistic regression model trained on 2,549 sgRNAs from 8 cell lines.
-Input features include dinucleotide composition, GC content, and position-specific base preferences.
+Rule Set 2 / Azimuth (Doench et al., 2016): Gradient-boosted regression tree model trained on >4,000 sgRNAs targeting 17 genes across multiple cell lines.
+Azimuth is the software implementation of Rule Set 2.
+Input features include dinucleotide composition, GC content, position-specific base preferences, and chromatin accessibility.
 Scores range from 0-1, with >0.5 indicating high predicted activity.
+Significantly outperforms Rule Set 1 (Doench et al., 2014, which used logistic regression on ~1,800 sgRNAs).
+Available through the Broad GPP portal.

 DeepCas9 / CHOPCHOP: Deep learning models trained on larger datasets.
 Consider these for non-standard applications or when designing guides for organisms with limited training data coverage.